Carbon Monoxide Safety

 If you are unable to leave your home, move next to an open window or an open door.
 Don’t return to the area until you’re sure it’s safe—if you’re not sure, wait for the fire department or Fortis BC to tell you everything is OK.

-How to prevent CO exposure
+How you can prevent carbon monoxide exposure

 Schedule an annual appliance inspection